Luba Crater Scientific Reserve: Fauna

+Primates

 The density of the primate populations in the crater, at 1.2 to 3.3 encounters per square kilometer, are among the highest in Africa.
 Five of the primate species are of global conservation concern: Preuss's monkey, red-eared guenon, black colobus, western red colobus and drill.
 The reserve may be home to the largest surviving population of drill.
 According to the Primate Specialist Group of the IUCN Species Survival Commission, the island is the most important location in Africa for conserving diversity of primates.
 Pennant's colobus, a type of red colobus, is one of the most endangered primates in the world.

 There are no viable captive populations of the subspecies of monkey found on Bioko.
 Attempts to raise black colobus and red colobus in captivity have failed.